-The University of Mississippi Medical Center, the only kidney transplant program in the state, performed (to be updated prior to final filing) cadaver and (to be updated prior to final filing) living-donor transplants during the calendar year 2013.
-It is certified by membership in the United Network of Organ Sharing, a private agency under contract from the Health Care Financing Administration.
-Transplant results are comparable to those with transplant programs with similar population basis and can be viewed on the Internet under www.ustransplants.org.
-Approximately, 100 additional transplants in Mississippi residents are performed in neighboring states.
+The University of Mississippi Medical Center, the only kidney transplant program in the state, performed 114 cadaver and eleven (11) living-donor transplants during the calendar year 2020.
+It is certified by membership in the Organ Procurement and Transplant Network (OPTN) as managed by the United Network of Organ Sharing, a private agency under contract from the Health Resources and Services Administration.
+Transplant results are comparable to those with transplant programs with similar population basis and can be viewed on the Internet under the Scientific Registry for Transplant Recipients (SRTR) website at www.srtr.org.
+Approximately, seventy-five (75) additional transplants in Mississippi residents are performed in neighboring states.